kermitt2/entity-fishing/doc/build.rst

         - https://science-miner.s3.amazonaws.com/entity-fishing/0.0.3/macos/db-it.zip (1.3 GB)

-The data for version ``0.0.4`` correspond to the Wikidata and Wikipedia dumps from 20.05.2020.
-The Knowledge Base part contains around 87 million entities and 1.1 billion statements.
-The data for version ``0.0.3`` correspond to the Wikidata and Wikipedia dumps from mid-2018.

 #.
 Unzip the db archives files under ``data/db/``.

     This will install several sub-directories, one per language, plus wikidata (``db-kb``): ``data/db/db-XY/``, with XY equal to ``fr``, ``en``, ``it``, ``es``, ``en``
-    The uncompressed data is about 80 GB.
+    The full uncompressed data is about 119 GB.

 #.
 Build the project, under the *entity-fishing* project repository.
    ::
       $ ./gradlew clean build

-   Some tests will be executed.
-If all tests are successful, you should be now ready to run the service.
+   You should be now ready to run the service.

 #.
 Run the service:
    ::
       $ ./gradlew appRun

-The test console is available at port ``:8090`` by opening in your browser (preferably *Firefox* or *Chrome*, *Internet Explorer* has not been tested): http://localhost:8090
+The test console is available at port ``:8090`` by opening in your browser: http://localhost:8090

 For more information, see the next section on the *entity-fishing* Console.